licky-licky/toji-no-miko-translations/docs/md/docs/3-4_Defense_of_the_Ministry_of_Defense.md

 **Kofuki:** You're not even trying to talk sense.
 **Mihono:** Hey, seriously, what happened to you two?
 **Hana:** Nothing happened.
 I just couldn't take my life full of lies anymore.
 **Hana:** Living as a spy meant telling one lie to bury another.
-Under all that, who was I supposed to be\!?
+Under all that, who was I supposed to be\!\?
 **Hana:** Even though I didn't amount to anybody, the imperial guard accepted me.
 Even someone who was "just there" like me, the imperial guard accepted.
 **Yui:** Tagitsuhime-sama is our savior goddess.
 I feel sorry for all of you, not understanding how blessed it feels to fight for that goddess.
 **Mihono:** Savior...?
 Yui, she saved you from something?